Hi! My name is Sara Williams. I have two children in their 20s, and a spaniel. You can find me on Google+ .

 So Debt Camel has the following aims:

-- to provide accessible, relevant information in Plain English with as little jargon and as much common sense as possible
+- to provide accessible, relevant information in Plain English;

 - to let people explore complicated situations whenever is convenient for them.